Smallpox in Australia: Deliberate release theories, 1789

 Though the First Fleet itself did not arrive with any known carriers of the disease, the observation of an epidemic some 16 months after the colony was established has led to speculation that the Fleet itself brought this disease to Australia.
-The surgeons carried sealed samples of dried smallpox scabs for use in variolation; and some historians have suggested that the disease was later released from the surgeons' medical stores, either by accident (perhaps via theft), or deliberately.
+Fleet Surgeon John White carried sealed samples of dried smallpox scabs for use in variolation; and whilst Governor Arthur Phillip's contemporary account records that White assured him that his samples remained sealed in their flask at the time of the 1789 outbreak, some historians and commentators have since speculated that the outbreak was caused by their release from the surgeon's stores, either by accident (perhaps via theft), or deliberately.